DacianGoina/ICS-copy/README.md

 **Instantiate an ICS model**
 ```
 # instantiate a model such that:
-	- the model uses 15 estimators, each estimator is trained on a minimum of 4 features and a maximum of 14 features
+	- the model uses 15 estimators
+	- each estimator is trained on a minimum of 4 features and a maximum of 14 features
 	- a sample from dataset is considered as being anomalous if it contains anomalous values in at least 10 features (from all 24 features)
 	- 3% of (artifically-labeled) anomalous samples are used in for the training